Last Updated on May 11, 2023 by Dee

 Problem: Your drawing isn’t perfect or doesn’t fit into the idea you have of perfection.
 You expect to get it right the first time round.

-Solution: Try to accept that everyone draws differently and developing your own unique style takes time.
-You must see your drawing journey as a winding path of progress and not perfection.
+Solution: Accepting that everyone draws differently and developing your unique style takes time.
+You must see your drawing journey as a winding path of progress, not perfection.
 Remember that mistakes can add to the magic of your drawings.

 Drawing too tightly -anxious drawing

 Problem: You are very anxious about getting your drawing right, so your drawings tend to be very tight and often small.

 Solution: Let go of fear and anxiety.
 Scribble, play.
 Do lots of drawing exercises where you let go of trying to get things looking perfect.
 Read my article on Upside Down Drawing for ideas on how to liberate yourself.